- The degree covered surprisingly broad areas of science (physics, chemistry, biology), mathematics, and engineering.

 Cognitive psychology studies mental processes such as attention, language use, memory, perception, intuition, judgment, and reasoning.

-Until recent times, human beings were modelled as rational agents whose decisions were solely based on facts, logic, and data.
+Until recently, human beings were modelled as rational agents whose decisions were solely based on facts, logic, and data.
 Daniel Kahneman’s monumental work on judgment errors, heuristics, and biases challenged this position and showed how volatile our mental abilities could be.
 His work with Amos Tversky on prospect theory won him the Nobel prize in 2002.

 Below is a list of routine mental processes where biases are prone to occur:

-- Estimating the probability of an event, such as a flood or plane crash: in this case, the likelihood of those disasters depends on how easily we can retrieve memories of similar past events and less to do with actual statistics.
+- Estimating the probability of an event, such as a flood or plane crash: in this case, the likelihood of those disasters depends on how easily we can retrieve memories of similar past events and has less to do with actual statistics.

 - Evaluating the property of a particular object, like the success of a company: in situations where the question is difficult, we tend to substitute it with an easier one, such as how we feel when we enter the company’s office; if it’s modern and neat, we are more likely to believe it’s successful.